SURAJJONNALAGEDDA2004/C-programs/README.md

 # C-programs
-Some Programs in C languages done in 1st year
+Some Programs in C language done in 1st year